5 Essential lesson planning tips using instructional design

-When it comes to instructional design, many teachers are tempted to jump into a fun activity that they saw in action or read about; there’s loads of inspiration posted daily from our “educelebs” in the blogging and social media worlds.
+When it comes to instructional design, many teachers are tempted to jump into a fun activity they saw in action or read about; there’s loads of inspiration posted daily from our “edu-celebs” in the blogging and social media worlds.
 However, according to researchers Wiggins and McTighe, starting with a backward design is best.
-Backward design is a fundamental concept in instructional design.
+Backward Design is a fundamental concept in instructional design.

-Likewise, often thinking about an assessment comes at the end of lesson planning, a final step.
+Likewise, often thinking about an assessment comes at the end of the lesson, a final step.
 However, by keeping the end in sight first, kids will be more engaged, and their knowledge becomes more transferable.
 Your systematic approach to and sequence of scaffolded lesson plans will yield better student outcomes.

-Speaking of goal setting and “acceptable evidence,” it is helpful to have a refresher on the types of assessments to continually weave into your lesson planning for daily instruction.
+Speaking of goal setting and “acceptable evidence,” it is helpful to have a refresher on the types of assessments to continually weave into your lessons for daily instruction.
 While there are many ways to break down assessments, four common types are Diagnostic, Formative, Interim, and Summative.